 - two identical biometric recent passport photos (Please do not cut the photos yourself!)

 Sample Photos for Passports PDF / 550 KB

 - your birth certificate stating the exact place of birth (it is not sufficient if only the county is mentioned on the US birth certificate, a “proof of birth letter” issued by the hospital with the name of the town must then also be provided)

 - if married, divorced or widowed: marriage certificate, if applicable divorce decree or death certificate of the spouse

 - valid residence permit in the US (US Resident Alien Card, US residence visa, US passport, US Certificate of Birth Abroad or US.
 Citizenship Certificate) Holder of a Green Card without expiration date

-- if the last name in your previous passport is not the same as the last name you currently use, please provide additional proof regarding your name usage.
-A name declaration might have to be done.
+- if the last name in your previous passport is not the same as the last name you currently use, a name declaration might have to be done.
 Please consider the Information on Name Declaration

 - if applicable, German Naturalization Certificate

 - if applicable, US Naturalization Certificate with “Beibehaltungsgenehmigung”